nathankot/mjolnir.tiling/README.md

 ## Floating Windows

-Using `tiling.togglefloat` you can toggle whether or not a window that is on your desktop will be included in your tiling calculations.
+Using `tiling.toggleFloat` you can toggle whether or not a window that is on your desktop will be included in your tiling calculations.
 You can optionally pass in a function as a callback to process the window if it was tiled.